Scarabaeus1031/NEXAH/nexah/README.md

 Defines what NEXAH is, what it is not, and where its current center of gravity lies.

 ### 5. `navigation/`
-The emerging operational navigation language (Zither-Gate, 3+1 Gate, channel-based navigation, switch-layer dynamics).
+The emerging operational navigation language.

 ### 6. `visuals/`
-Geometric representations and conceptual anchors (Root Cube, Elastic Axis, Root-432 Cylinder, mirror iteration, 12-fold operator, Draft/Drift/Housing, Purple Split etc.).
+Geometric representations and conceptual anchors (Root Cube, Elastic Axis, Root-432 Cylinder, mirror iteration, 12-fold operator, Purple Split etc.).

 ---